 I'm an introvert

 ... despite some people's first impressions.
 I don't mind meeting new people or talking to strangers on the bus.
-Introversion doesn't always mean social shyness, I think there are still many misconceptions about this.
+Introversion doesn't always mean social shyness, I think there are still misconceptions about this.
 I'm still a human being who thrives better as a social species.

 I enjoy solitude or having an 1-on-1 conversation.
 Sharing laughs with a group of my close friends would be the cherry on top.
 If I'm not careful, I could stay in my own room for weeks, only going out to buy food 😂